jac459/meta-kodi/README.md

 4) In the import dialog, at the bottom select "New flow", then click on "Select a file to import".
 5) Navigate to the location where you saved A), select it and click on the red button "Import" in the import-dialog.
 Move your mouse to place all nodes and wires in the flow and place them.
 6) Chek for any warning- or error-messages.
 If not, the flow is imported.
 You can give it a nie name, by double clicking the name in the TAB, then choose rename (you can delete it here a well).
 7) Next step is configuring the IP-addresses in this flow: the Brain's IP-address (and Kodi's IP-address.
-Change the flow's IP-address for brain (left-top node, called "[ws] NEEO-BRAIN") by double cliking on it; you'll see the properties for websocket-Meta.
+Change the flow's IP-address for brain (left-top node, called "[ws] MQTT-META") by double cliking on it; you'll see the properties for websocket-Meta.
 8) Next to "URL", you'll see the currently defined IP, with at the right a pencil-iconm.
 Use that icon to change the IP-address into the address of your own NEEO-Brain.
 Confirm the change and confirm again.
 9) Do the same for the KODI-node, at the right bottom of the flow, specifying Kodi's IP-address.
 10) Important!!
 Changes in flows aren't active directly, but only AFTER deplohying the flow.
 Node-0red GUI tells you that you've got changes pending when the "Deploy"button at the right top-corner is highlighted red.
 Click the button and Node-red will try to deploy the changes.